top of page

 And yet here I am again today, still drinking, still full of shame and remorse, and hungover.

 I want alcohol out of my life, for good.
 I have grown to hate drinking - there’s little-to-no pleasure in it anymore - but I also don’t know how to be without it.
+I need to know how to ask for help to stop drinking.

 I’m truly stuck between a rock and a hard place.
 I can’t live with alcohol, and I can’t live without it.